shutter-network/shutter-keyper-deployment/README.md

-# Shutter Service Keyper
+# Shutter API Service Keyper

-This repository contains the docker compose configuration to run a shutter service keyper.
+This repository contains the docker compose configuration to run a shutter api service keyper.

 ## Prerequisites